The Nativity Season

 By the end of this Lesson, learners should be able to:

-• Give examples of things you had to wait to happen (or receive)
+• Give examples of things you had to wait to have happen (or to receive)

 • Compare waiting for special events in your life to the Church waiting for the birth of Jesus during the Nativity Fast

-• Identify the people and things that are featured in the icon of the Nativity of Our Lord
+• Identify people and things in the icon of the Nativity of Our Lord

 box bottom border